ericmairosi/railhopp/DEPLOYMENT_GUIDE.md

 # 🚀 Railhopp Production Deployment Guide

 This guide walks you through deploying Railhopp to production with full real-time capabilities.
+Fly.io is the canonical deployment path for production.
+Alternative options (e.g., Vercel for web with a separate broker host) are noted, but avoid committing secrets and always use platform secrets.

 ## 📋 Prerequisites